restaurant-managment.

 What is a Restaurant Chart of Accounts?

-The chart of accounts is basically where you document all of your business’ financial transactions and activities.
+The chart of accounts is basically where you document all of your business’s financial transactions and activities.
 Expenses, earnings, and the like are all recorded in the restaurant chart of accounts.
 The chart of accounts serves as proof that business is being done sincerely and there are no inconsistencies in the numbers, with every penny going in and out of the business accounted for.

-Generally, a restaurant chart of accounts would show the business’ raw material costs, labor wages, venue rent, amenities, marketing, and advertising expenses, and of course, the business’ revenue and profit.
+Generally, a restaurant chart of accounts would show the business’ raw material costs, labor wages, venue rent, amenities, marketing, and advertising expenses, and of course, the business’s revenue and profit.
 These categories will further be divided into subcategories depending on the size, location, operational capacity, and other such factors.

 Why is a Restaurant Chart of Accounts Important?